Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 - Reflow of page layout and elements until 320*256px.

-- Work with engineers to meet accessibility requirments like ARIA attributes and properties (Roles, Landmarks, Headings, etc.)
+- Work with engineers to meet accessibility standards like ARIA attributes and properties (Roles, Landmarks, Headings, etc.)

 ## How does AI (ChatGPT) become part of my daily work
-- AI helps me generate content for user interfaces, such as text labels, buttons, menus, etc.
+- AI assists me in creating content for user interfaces, such as text labels, buttons, menus, etc.
-- AI also helps me evaluate the usability and accessibility of my designs, by comparing against design practices from a variety of similar products
+- AI also helps me assess the usability and accessibility of my designs, by comparing them with design practices from a variety of similar products
-- AI also helps me making some small design decisions by searching through matrure design guidelines and standards, so that I don't need to look them up like in a dictionary
+- AI also helps me make some small design decisions by searching through established design guidelines and standards, so that I don't need to consult a dictionary